Penhas da Saúde: Winter resort

-The tourism facilities in Penhas da Saúde consists of the Serra da Estrela Hotel, a youth hostel and the Mountain Chalets, 10 minutes away from the Vodafone Ski Resort.
+The tourism facilities in Penhas da Saúde consists of the Serra da Estrela Hotel, a youth hostel and the Mountain Chalets, 10 minutes away from the Serra da Estrela Ski Resort.
 Slightly below the village, overlooking Cova da Beira, sits the typical Estalagem Varanda dos Carqueijais.

-The Vodafone Ski Resort is located at Torre (highest point in mainland Portugal), in Seia, right in the centre of the nature reserve, at an altitude of 2,000 metres.
-Covered in snow from December to April, thanks to an artificial snow-producing process, the ski resort houses the support infrastructures for the practice of winter sports and provides facilities such as mechanical lifts and a pass identification system for the lifts.
-That ski resort is a destination in Portugal for winter sports and entertainment.
+The ski resort is located at the Torre Plateau (the highest point of mainland Portugal), about 10 km away from Penhas da Saúde, in the neighbouring municipality of Seia, and at an altitude of approximately 2,000 metres.
+Covered in snow from December to April, also with the help of snow cannons, it houses support infrastructures for the practice of winter sports and provides facilities such as mechanical lifts and a pass identification system for the lifts; being the primary destination in Portugal for the practice of winter sports and entertainment.

-Activities include mushing (dog sledding), sleigh rides and snow motorcycles.
+Activities include dog sledding, sleighing and snowmobile rides.
 A range of equipment, such as alpine skis and snowboards can be rented locally.

 Geography

 Climate

-Penhas da Saúde (meaning Cliffs of the Health in English) has a cool-summer Mediterranean climate (Csb, according to the Köppen climate classification), with oceanic (Cfb) and continental (Dsb/Dfb) influences.
+Penhas da Saúde (meaning Cliffs of the Health in English) has a cool-summer Mediterranean climate (Csb, according to the Köppen climate classification), with oceanic (Cfb) influences.
 There is a short dry season in summer, and high precipitation in the remaining of the year.

-Summers are pleasant and winters are chilly to cold, with snowfalls, sometimes with very significant accumulation.
+Summers are pleasant and winters are chilly, with frequent snowfalls, sometimes with very significant accumulations.
 The warmest month is August, with an average temperature of 16.5 °C. In January, the coldest month, the average temperature is 1.6 °C. The average yearly temperature in Penhas da Saúde is 7.8 °C and the average annual precipitation is close to 3000 mm.